 Ford redesigned its F-150 pickup truck for 2004 by giving it a new look, a wider track and new rack-and-pinion steering.
-Torsional stiffness was claimed to be nine times better than that of the previous model.
+For 2007, little has changed beyond the addition of options and packages.

 Regular-cab, SuperCab and SuperCrew body styles are offered.
 Five trim levels are available: workhorse XL, youth-oriented STX, mainstream XLT, offroad FX4 and luxurious Lariat.